 How to quit smoking

-- Ask your doctor for advice about subsidised medicines to help you quit.
+- Ask your doctor for advice about nicotine replacement therapy or prescription medicines to help you quit.

 - Set a date to quit.
 Tell your family and friends so they can support you.